Tener/haskore-guide/doc/wow_3.markdown

 	note :: Pitch.T -> Duration.T -> attr -> T attr

-Instead of providing a pitch value, we provide an instrument-name for drums.
+Instead of providing a pitch value for melody, we provide an instrument-name for drum.

 For a piano, it makes sense to talk about melodies and chords.
 This does not apply for most of drums.
 Give me a C chord in snares does not make sense.
 So a drum instrument is in fact a drum set.
 You can put many different drums in this set ( assigning C 1 to be a snare drum, D 1 to be a triangle, etc ).